 How are patients seen in the Paediatric Dentistry clinic?

-All referrals are screened and triaged according to urgency.
-All patients are scheduled for a consultation at their first appointment.
+- All referrals are screened first for appropriateness and then triaged to determine urgency.
+Qualified patients are scheduled for a consultation at their first appointment.

 Is there a cost for treatment in the Paediatric Dentistry clinic?